d3k081/vtm_scenario/curitiba_characters/helena_rocha.md

 - **Disciplined firebrand** — prefers words, but will fight if ideals are threatened.
 - **Radical reformist** — believes the Camarilla is stagnant, but sees the Sabbat as nihilistic.
-- **Anarch sympathizer**, but refuses blind allegiance.
+- **Anarch sympathizer**, but refuses blind allegiance — sees Anarchy as a mask for new tyranny.
-- **Seeks truth and justice**, even if it means confronting elders or risking exile.
+- **Scene Siren** predator — attracts prey through intellect and presence, not seduction.
+- **Disdainful of “Black Boots”** — young Brujah who toy with punks and neo-nazis for feeding and violence.
 - **Haunted by her father’s disappearance**, which fuels her fight against authoritarianism.

 ---